tcwicks/DataUtilities/README.md

 Adds support within SQL Server for replicating schema and data to Google Big Query datasets Adds support for securely storing GCP service account credentials within SQL server

-Please see source code for explanation on how to install within SQL Server and instrutions on properly signing the assemby
+Please see source code in CXSQLExt.cs for explanation on how to install within SQL Server and instrutions on properly signing the assemby

 ### SQL Server BCP support
 Often with ETL processes we need to insert large recordsets from a view, table or select statement into a table.
 This presents a number of challenges: